 Indeed, it’s tough out there for companies, and cybercriminals are making it tougher for businesses like life sciences companies.

-The data tell the story
+The data tells the story

 According to the RSM US Middle Market Business Index special report on cybersecurity, 28% of middle market executives across industries claimed that their company experienced a data breach in the last year, the highest level since RSM began tracking data in 2015 and a sharp rise from 18% just last year.
 In addition, 64% of respondents anticipate that unauthorized users will attempt to access data or systems in 2021, another significant increase from 55% in both 2019 and 2020.